 No organization, no matter how large or well funded, can protect the waters alone.
 We need to work together!

 Our Living Waters exists to amplify the influence and impact of the many, diverse organizations that make up the water community in Canada.
-We provide five key services that connect and convene Network members.
+We provide six key services that connect and convene Network members.